-- Proof of ownership; or - Agency has entered into a lease or other use agreement for the land in question; or - Agency has concrete plans on how access or tenure will be acquired or arranged.
+- Applicant owns the land in question; or - Applicant has entered into a lease or other use agreement for the land in question; or - Applicant has plans acceptable to the District, as to how access or tenure will be acquired or arranged.
+In making its determination the District will consider draft lease agreements, purchase agreements, exclusive negotiation agreements, and/or similar agreements.

-- Design documents are at least 30 percent; or - Agency has sketch-level plans for project design and a timeline for completion.
+- Design documents at 30% or greater completion stage; or - Applicant has sketch-level plans or a site plan for project design, including a budget and timeline.
+A planned approach as to how and when planning and design will be required.